pelapi/5523-group20/README.md

 # Gene-Disease Association Analysis and Prediction Report

 ## 1. Project Overview
+> **⚠️ Scope & Limitation Disclaimer**:
+> This project is an **exploratory, proof-of-concept study**.
+The primary goal is to establish a computational pipeline and generate biological hypotheses.
+> *   **Not a Clinical Tool**: The results should not be used for clinical diagnosis.
+> *   **Hypothesis Generation**: The rules and associations discovered are hypotheses requiring further biological validation.
+> *   **Feature Scope**: We deliberately limited features to interpretable indices (DSI, DPI) to test their predictive power, acknowledging that this simplifies the complex biological reality.

 **Data Source**: DisGeNET (Curated Gene-Disease Associations) **Core Objectives**:
 1. **Phase 1 (Foundation)**: Completed data cleaning, integration, and gene-disease network construction.